Water-Melon/Melon/docs/book/en/func.md

 You will see the following output after running this program:

 ```
-entry a.c foo 6 1
+entry a.c foo 8 1
 in __mln_func_foo: 2
-exit a.c foo 6 4
+exit a.c foo 8 4
+entry a.c car 13 4
+__mln_func_car
+exit a.c car 13 5
+return value is 100
 bar won't be executed
 ```